 Once you dig deeper into flying from Koh Samui to Koh Phi Phi you realize that the journey is not as simple or cost effective as it first seemed.
 But, if you get a van or bus and ferry combination ticket through 12Go, you’ll save yourself a lot of money, and some hassle, and potentially even a little time.

-There are four different companies offering services from Koh Samui to Koh Phi Phi: Lomprayah, Seatran Discovery, Phantip 1970 and Raja Ferry.
+Three different companies offer services from Koh Samui to Koh Phi Phi: Lomprayah, Phantip 1970 and Raja Ferry.
 Prices do vary a little across the different companies as the type of ferry they use can impact the price and the speed.
-Raja Ferry, for example, uses a more standard ferry while Lomprayah operates a catamaran, and Seatran a high-speed ferry.
+Raja Ferry, for example, uses a more standard ferry while Lomprayah operates a high speed catamaran or a speedboat.

-There are options for where you start from, such as a hotel pickup from Koh Samui which adds to the convenience of a combined ticket even further.
-You could also choose to depart from Na Thon, or from the Bangrak Seatran Pier (if traveling with Seatran Discovery) on the northern coast of Koh Samui.
-Between the four different tour companies there’s a little variety in departure times too, but they all leave from Koh Samui to Koh Phi Phi in the morning, traveling through the day so that you arrive at Koh Phi Phi in the afternoon or evening.
+There are different options for where you start your journey from, such as a hotel pickup from Koh Samui, which further adds to the convenience of a combined ticket.
+You could also choose to depart from Na Thon, Maenam Pier, or from the Lipa Noi Pier (if traveling with Raja Ferry) on the west coast of Koh Samui.
+Between the three different tour companies there’s a little variety in departure times, but they all leave from Koh Samui to Koh Phi Phi in the morning, traveling through the day so that you arrive at Koh Phi Phi in the afternoon or evening.

 If you want to get to Koh Phi Phi in the afternoon, you’ll have to settle for an early morning departure.
 The exact travel time does vary.
-If you go with Raja Ferry, for example, you’ll be picked up from your hotel around 6am, and won’t arrive at Koh Phi Phi until 4:30pm, so with them it takes 10.5 hours.
-On the other hand, you could depart from Na Thon with Phantip at 7:30am and arrive 8 hours later at 3:30pm.
+If you go with Raja Ferry, for example, you’ll be picked up from Lipa Noi Pier around 5:00 am, and won’t arrive at Koh Phi Phi until 5:00 pm, so with them it takes 12 hours.
+On the other hand, you could depart from Na Thon Pier with Lomprayah at 8:30 am and arrive 8 hours later at 4:30 pm.